marskar/resume/README.md

 ### Martin Skarzynski's resume

-- To view the resume, please go to https://marskar.github.io/resume/.
+To view the resume, please go to https://marskar.github.io/resume/.

+- Written in L<sup>A</sup>T<sub>E</sub>X.
 - Created using [Overleaf](https://www.overleaf.com/read/bvpsxgwbdktd).
-- Hosted on GitHub pages as viewable Google Doc, as per this [blog post](https://medium.com/@kekayan/display-your-resume-cv-pdf-in-website-using-github-73a088ac961d).
+- Hosted on GitHub pages as a viewable Google Doc, as per this [blog post](https://medium.com/@kekayan/display-your-resume-cv-pdf-in-website-using-github-73a088ac961d).